ubc-cirrus-lab/parrotfish/benchmarks/aes/pyaes.md

-THIS WIKI PAGE IS TAKEN FROM https://github.com/kmu-bigdata/serverless-faas-workbench/wiki/pyaes
+THIS WIKI PAGE IS TAKEN FROM https://github.com/kmu-bigdata/serverless-faas-workbench/wiki/pyaes Originally Written by: Jeongchul Kim and Kyungyong Lee
 ## Pyaes

 Pyaes benchmark that performs private key-based encryption and decryption.
 It is a pure-Python implementation of the AES block-cipher algorithm in CTR mode.